 Metal Tanks: Summary

-⦁ Stainless-steel tanks are the safest and practically lasting forever solutions for storing the potable water.
+⦁ Stainless steel tanks are the safest and practically lasting forever solutions for storing potable water.
 While their initial cost is high, low maintenance requirements and longevity may balance it out over long years of service.

 ⦁ Metal tanks are rigid, so they require adequate foundations (flat and able to support the load).
 They are NOT seamless!
-Their joints (typically welded) are potentially weak spots of the overall structure.
+Their joints (typically welded) are potentially weak spots in the overall structure.

 In short words- Fiberglass is a plastic reinforced with glass fibers and mixed with resins to hold it together.
-One of the advantages of fiberglass is its strength-to-weight ratio (much higher than steel) as well as non-corrosive nature.
-What also makes fiberglass attractive for rainwater storage applications is its rigidness and weather-resistance.
-These properties made fiberglass suitable for the construction of rainwater tanks for above the ground as well as underground applications.
+One of the advantages of fiberglass is its strength-to-weight ratio (much higher than steel) as well as its non-corrosive nature.
+What also makes fiberglass attractive for rainwater storage applications is its rigidness and weather resistance.
+These properties made fiberglass suitable for the construction of rainwater tanks for above-the-ground as well as underground applications.

-No wonder, fiberglass tanks are more expensive than popular poly-tanks.
-That’s why they are mostly offered as large-capacity models (thousands gallons and up).
-For increased reliability (note that huge stress is imposed on sidewalls either by water or by soil (if buried)), large fiberglass tanks are made using woven mat or filament twisted fiber.
+No wonder, fiberglass tanks are more expensive than popular poly tanks.
+That’s why they are mostly offered as large-capacity models (thousands of gallons and up).
+For increased reliability (note that huge stress is imposed on sidewalls either by water or by soil (if buried)), large fiberglass tanks are made using a woven mat or filament twisted fiber.